StudentDataLabs/EmptyHousingInnovationLab/learning-resources/workshop.md

 QGIS is a fantastic open source tool for GIS.
 The Empty Housing Lab takes place in a computer lab that already has QGIS installed but you can download it from the [QGIS site](http://www.qgis.org/en/site/forusers/download.html).

 ### Open Data
 You’ll be using open data on empty housing percentages in 2015 - empty_london_percentage.csv - from 2015 and geographic boundary files - lad_london_2011 - for this workshop.
-You can download the open data for this workshop from this [Dropbox folder](https://www.dropbox.com/sh/446pg6rxdao1o2u/AAA7aGhH5zL35JA1k_rKnRSVa?dl=0).
-The datasets have been sourced from the DCLG the [UK Data Service](https://census.edina.ac.uk/bds.html).
-They have been pre-processed for the purposes of this workshop.
-It combines open data from two sources: official empty housing data and housing stock data by local authority in London.
+You can download the open data for this workshop from the Github repo.
+The datasets have been sourced from the DCLG and the UK Data Service.
+They've been pre-processed for the purposes of this workshop.
+It combines official empty housing data and local authority housing stock data in London.

 ### The Workflow
 Download our data.
-Go to the [Dropox folder](https://www.dropbox.com/sh/446pg6rxdao1o2u/AAA7aGhH5zL35JA1k_rKnRSVa?dl=0) and you'll find several datasets.
-From here, select each file and 'Download'.
+Go to the Github repo and you'll find several datasets.

 Open up our Empty Housing Innovation Lab folder and drag the <b>london_lad_2011.shp</b> file you've dowinto QGIS.
 You’ll see a colourful empty map showing England’s local authority boundaries.
 You may need to [change the projection](http://docs.qgis.org/2.2/en/docs/user_manual/working_with_projections/working_with_projections.html) to Google Mercator, depending on your QGIS settings.